NAC Mechanical & Electrical Services

 • Subcontractors are wearing PPE, following Fall protection requirements, and using equipment safely.

-• Are fall protection methods appropriate?
-Do they effectively protect employees from fall hazards and meet OSHA / Industry standards?
+• Slip, trip, and fall hazards are adequately controlled to protect employees from fall hazards and meet OSHA / Industry standards?

 • Guardrails are in good condition, are sturdy and do not pose additional hazards.